-About enterprise connections
+Manage enterprise connections

 Auth and access

 Note: Since there are differences between set ups for each IdP, we are unable to provide full details on how to configure them all to connect with Kinde.
 However, the fields we mention below, should have similar names in your IdP.
+Some concepts are explained in the advanced SAML configurations topic.

 Before you set up SAML, you can import users in bulk, add them via API, or manually in Kinde.
 Alternatively, you can also take advantage of just-in-time (JIT) provisioning (Step 13 below) when you set up the connection.